Switchful Logo

 Customer experience

 The Frontier customer experience is a mixed bag.
 The service itself is fairly reliable—especially the fiber.
-The DSL service is relatively stable, but more prone to slowdowns during heavy traffic times (like the evening).
-We’ve also seen some reports online of speeds that are inconsistent with what’s advertised, so keep that in mind.
+The DSL service is relatively stable, but more prone to slowdowns during heavy traffic times (which is typical with all DSL internet).

-Frontier has also received very low scores in customer satisfaction from organizations like the American Customer Satisfaction Index (ACSI).
-(3) The provider ranked second-worst in overall satisfaction in the most recent surveys, falling well below average.
+Frontier has received low scores in customer satisfaction from organizations like the American Customer Satisfaction Index (ACSI).
+(3) The provider ranked second-worst in overall satisfaction in the most recent surveys, falling below average.
 The complaints we’ve seen point generally to a broad pattern of poor customer service, so if that’s a key factor in your choice of provider, you might want to steer clear until Frontier can sort out its issues.

-Unlike most internet service providers, the only way to order internet service is to call in.
+If you order Frontier internet, the only way to order internet service is to call in.
 It works okay for most people, but some folks love the convenience of handling everything without having to deal with phone trees, wait on hold, or talk to a live human.
 At least the hold music is nice, though, and you can enter info via text message!

 Visit Frontier's website